twhida/csc-249-p1-simple-rpc-app/README.md

 Your server must be able to process at least two different requested operations (i.e., it must understand at least two "verbs").
 This means that an indication of the requested operation needs to be passed from client to server.

 * Each requested operation must take at least two arguments ("nouns").
 This means that you need to encode each argument in the request message, with an indication of where one argument “ends” and the next one “begins”.
-* Your client must obtain the desired operation and its arguments either from keyboard input or from the command line.
+* Your client must obtain the desired operation and its arguments either interactively from keyboard input or from the terminal command line.
-* The client and the server applications must generate tracing messages that document when connections are made, when messages and sent and received, and what was sent and what was received.
+* As they run, the client and the server applications must generate tracing messages that document significant program milestones, e.g., when connections are made, when messages and sent and received, and what was sent and what was received.
 (Good examples of tracing messages can be found in the sample code provided.)
-* You must anticipate and gracefully handle reasonable errors which could occur at either end of the communication channel.
+* The client and server should be designed to anticipate and gracefully handle reasonable errors which could occur at either end of the communication channel.
+For example, the client should attempt to prevent malformed requests to the server, and the server should avoid crashing if it receives a malformed request.
+Remember, in the real world there is no guarantee that your server will only have to deal with communications from your (presumably friendly) client!
-* Source code of your client and server must be well documented.
+* Source code of your client and server must be appropriately documented.
 Comments should be sufficient to allow a third party to understand your code, run it, and confirm that it works.

 ## Deliverables

 Your work on this project must be submitted for grading by **Wednesday Sep 27th at 11:59PM**.
 Extensions may be obtained by following the late submission policy [https://drive.google.com/file/d/16DYyy_WhaoNdPRo8foJcQhUzPsh3_jG6/view?usp=drive_link].

 All work must be submitted in Gradescope.
+(Link is posted in Moodle.)

 You must submit these work products:

 1. Source code for your client and server.
 Ideally, this will be a link to your public Git code repo.
+(Use of Git is encouraged but not required; you may instead upload your individual Python files directly to Gradescope without involving Git.)
 2. A document with a written description of your client-server message format (that is, a description of all implemented client and server messages, and how the various components of each message are represented).
 This document must also briefly summarize what your client-server application does, and provide examples of expected output for all implemented RPC operations.
 Your goal in writing this document should be to convey enough information in enough detail to allow a competent programmer **without access to your source code** to write either a new client that communicates properly with your server, or a new server that communicates properly with your client.
 This document should include at least five sections: Overview of Application, Client->Server Message Format, Server->Client Message Format, Example Output, Acknowledgments.
 3. A command-line trace showing the client and server in operation.

+## Example of Client and Server Command Line Traces

+Below we illustrate command line traces for a client-server application in which the server response to requests to perform simple math operations.

+### Client Trace

+% python3 simple-math-client.py add 1 3 5
+client starting - connecting to math server at IP 127.0.0.1 and port 65432 connection established, sending request '+1:3:5' message sent, waiting for reply
+Received reply: '1+3+5=9' [7 bytes]
+client is done!

+### Server Trace
+% python3 simple-math-server.py
+basic math server starting - listening for connections at IP 127.0.0.1 and port 65432 connected established with ('127.0.0.1', 53740) received client message: '+1:3:5' [6 bytes] requested operation is addition request includes 3 arguments: 1 3 5
+result of operation: 9
+sending result message '1+3+5=9' back to client server is done!

 ## Teamwork Policy